hadar-simulator/hadar/docs/source/architecture/optimizer.rst

 Optimizer
 =========

 Optimizer is the heart of Hadar.
-Behind it, there is adequacy solver.
-There are more than one optimizer :
+Behind it, there are :

 #.
 Input object called :code:`Study`.
 Output object called :code:`Result`.
 These two objects encapsulate all data needed to compute adequacy.